SunFlowerApart/HowToMakeHerFlower/introduction.md

 ## Notes on activities

 The suggested activities are not _homework_.
 They are suggestions, which we hope are fun and engaging.
-We would love to hear from you what you thought about them and other suggestions.
+Take them as you will, do them as you want, adapt to you, to your relationship, to time and place.

 ## Getting in touch